 Are you struggling to get a good night’s sleep?
-It might be your surroundings that are keeping you awake for hours on end.
-You spend on average at least one-third of your life in your bedroom.
+Interestingly, it might be your surroundings that are keeping you awake for hours on end.
+Moreover, you spend on average at least one-third of your life in your bedroom.
 Admittedly, not all of that time is spent asleep, so why not design your bedroom to be as peaceful as possible?
-Your bedroom is supposed to be a space where you can retreat from the world and enjoy a few moments of peace before drifting off to sleep.

 There’s more to the design of a serene space than simply a lack of sound.
 Look around your bedroom to ‘see’ the ‘virtual noise’.
-The virtual noise comes in many forms such as clutter, bright colors, and too much light all add to the sound and these are what you need to eliminate if you want a peaceful night’s sleep.
-Below are nine tips to help you create a purposefully peaceful sleeping space.
+The virtual noise comes in many forms such as clutter, bright colors, and too much light.
+All these factors add to the sound and these are what you need to eliminate if you want a peaceful sleep experience.

 9 Ways to Create a Space for Peaceful Sleep